HigherOrderCO/Kind/TUTORIAL.md

 What can you do with the `self` field?
 If you permit some hand-waving, the `self` field lets you *specialize* a variable any time you do case analysis on it.
-So, in the example above, both values of `b.self` are specialized to `Bool.true`, and, as we noted proving `Bool.true == Bool.true` is easy.
+So, in the example above, both values of `b.self` are specialized to `Bool.true` in the first branch, and, as we noted, proving `Bool.true == Bool.true` is easy.

 To illustrate the importance of `b.self`, let's try omitting them and just using `b`: